Skip to content

 Whether the agent can actually see an image depends on the underlying LLM.
 As of today:

-• OpenAI GPT-4o and newer — full vision support
+• OpenAI GPT-5.x — full vision support

 • Google Gemini Pro/Flash — full vision support